ls1intum/Artemis/docs/dev/setup/jenkins-gitlab.rst

 ::

-       docker-compose -f src/main/docker/gitlab-jenkins-mysql.yml up --build
+       docker-compose -f src/main/docker/gitlab-jenkins-mysql.yml up --build -d

-If you already have a Gitlab and Mysql instance running, you can comment out all services except for jenkins and then run the docker-compose file.
+ Jenkins is then reachable under ``http://localhost:8082/`` and you can login using the credentials specified in ``jenkins-casc-config.yml`` (defaults to ``artemis_admin`` as both username and password).

 8. You need to generate the `ci-token` and `secret-push-token`.
 Please follow the `Gitlab to Jenkins push notification token <##gitlab-to-jenkins-push-notification-token>`__ steps.